thomasiswalker/kr-c-exercises/README.md

 gcc -std=gnu89 -Wall chapter_01/ex_01_01.c -o ex_01_01
 ```

+## Warnings
+You may encounter compiler warnings, especially when compiling K&R style code on modern systems (tested on WSL2 Debian).

-Warnings will be encountered.
-The ones encountered on my machine (WSL2 Debian Terminal) will be discussed briefly in each exercise's README
+These warnings will be discussed briefly in each exercise's README or within the source file comments.

 ## License